flashmob/go-guerrilla/README.md

 As a language, Go is brilliant for writing server back-ends, with support for concurrency.
 There's a nice tutorial for getting started on the Golang.org website.
-There were a lot of great discoveries along the way, particulary the 'channels' in Go can be simple, yet very powerful and the defer statement is quite convenient.
+There were a lot of great discoveries along the way, particularly the 'channels' in Go can be simple, yet very powerful and the defer statement is quite convenient.
 It looks like there's a wealth of packages available for almost everything, including MySQL.